Incept5/correlation/README.md

 ### Usage in Controllers

-Once the filter is in place, any controller in the application will automatically have access to the correlation ID in logs:
+Once the filter is in place, any controller in the application will automatically have access to the correlation ID in logs.
+Additionally, all responses will include the X-Correlation-ID header:

 ```kotlin
 @Path("/hello")